lucamainini/lucamainini/README.md

 I am currently pursuing a Master of Science's degree in Mathematical Engineering, with emphasis on Statistical and Machine Learning.
 I studied at CentraleSupélec - Université Paris-Saclay between 2019 and 2021 under an international Double Degree program.
 Before this, I completed my bachelor's degree at Polimi in the field of Mathematical Engineering.

 - 👀 I’m interested in Applied Statistics, Machine Learning and Deep Learning
-- 🌱 I’m currently working on a project on Bayesian mixture model for environmental application
+- 🌱 I’m currently working on a project on Bayesian mixture models for environmental application
 - 🌍 I love travelling and learning new languages

 📫 **How to reach me:**